lana-z/holiday-party-2024/README.md

 # Holiday Party 2024

 A festive web app built with Next.js to add some flare to a holiday party.
-My party, deployed with guest access, lives at [swankycocktailparty.xyz](https://swankycocktailparty.xyz)

 Fork and customize this repo for your own party.
 And feel free to contribute improvements via pull requests.

+My party, deployed with guest access, lives at [swankycocktailparty.xyz](https://swankycocktailparty.xyz).

 ### Author
 [Lana Z](https://www.linkedin.com/in/lanazumbrunn/)